ax3cubed/Sales-API/README.md

     - Ensure `.env` files are not included in version control.
 Use `.gitignore` to exclude them and manage sensitive information securely.
 5. **Error Handling**:
     - Handle cases where required environment variables are missing or invalid to prevent runtime errors.

+    # 8. Assignments: Order and Product Management

+## Objectives

+1. **Order Model**: Track the payment status and various states of an order.
+2. **Order Service**: Implement functionalities to manage orders.
+3. **Product Model**: Define a model for products and implement service methods.

+---

+## Order Model

+### Requirements

+- **Payment Status**: Determine if an order has been paid for.
+- **Order Status**: Track the current status of an order.
+The statuses include:
+  - Created
+  - Pending Delivery
+  - Delivered
+  - Returned

+## Order Service
+Methods
+Get All Orders

+Retrieves a list of all orders.
+Create an Order

+When creating an order, also create a sales entry.
+Note: There should only be one sales entry in the database.
+If a sales entry exists, update the existing entry's quantity and total price by adding the current order's price and quantity.
+Update an Order

+Orders cannot be updated after 15 minutes of creation.
+Delete an Order

+Orders should never be deleted.
+Consider using soft deletes.
+Find by Order ID

+Retrieve an order by its ID.
+Product Model
+Requirements
+Define a model to represent products.
+Implement service methods to manage products.
+Model